DaveBitter/graduation_internship/end_report.md

 I could now start working on releasing an alpha version to ViriCiti employees before releasing a beta app to selected customers.
 To do this I had to find out how to release to both platforms and what is needed.
 I setup accounts for ViriCiti at both Apple and Google.
 It was easier for Google to setup an alpha release so I started with that.
 This also made more sense because most of the ViriCiti development team uses Android and these were the people I wanted to test the app with first.

-After that I started the iOS alpha, called testflight, to let the iOS users test the app.
-This went simular to the Android version.
+After that I started the iOS alpha, called Testflight, to let the iOS users test the app.
+This went similar to the Android version.

 ### Testing with alpha group